Sir Alexander Baynham (1459-1524)

 One receipt is almost illegible but the other two, despite evident water damage, show his signatures for those wages.

-He was also a co-defendant with his younger half-brother Christopher in another case in the Court of Chancery, Six Clerks Office, brought by John, son of Walter Locksmyth regarding the retention of deeds relating to messuages and land in Mitcheldean and Abinghall, Gloucestershire.
+He was also a co-defendant with his younger half-brother Christopher in another case (Locksmyth v Baynham) in the Court of Chancery, Six Clerks Office, brought in 1515 by John, son of Walter Locksmyth regarding the detention of deeds relating to messuages and land in Mitcheldean and Abinghall, Gloucestershire.

-In 1516 Alexander was appointed Sheriff of Gloucester for a fourth and final time – on 10th November, recorded as ‘Alexander Baynham knt’.
+In 1516 Alexander was appointed Sheriff of Gloucester for a sixth and final time – on 10th November, recorded as ‘Alexander Baynham knight’.

 On 28th May 1517 Alexander received a commission, along with six others for Herefordshire, Worcestershire and Gloucestershire (including Sir Robert and Thomas Poyntz), “to make inquisition stating what towns and hamlets, houses and buildings, have been destroyed since Mich.
 4 Hen.
 VII.
 [1488]; what and how much land then in culture has since been converted into pasture; the number of parks since inclosed, and the land added to parks then existing”.